metagov/gateway/docs/design.rst

 Design Overview
 ===============

-Metagov is Django backend service with a plugin architecture.
+Metagov is a Django backend service with a plugin architecture.
 Metagov is meant to be deployed alongside a governance :ref:`Driver`, which uses the `Metagov API <https://prototype.metagov.org/redoc/>`_ to communicate with zero or more third party services.

 Metagov has a plugin architecture, with nearly all the functionality being defined in the plugins.
 Plugins are typically used to integrate with